 Rabbit Repellent can and should be applied to all new plantings, especially if there is any pressure on local rabbit populations.
 Reapply according to directions on the container.

-Get ready to start loving the yummy fragrance and easy care nature of this colorful, drought tolerant, long, sweeping woody native shrub.
+Get ready to start loving the yummy fragrance and carefree nature of this colorful, drought tolerant native shrub.
 Autumn color varies from orange and scarlet to a stunning reddish-purple.

 It won't be long before your Gro-Low Sumac plantings look established and knockout gorgeous.
 Order today!